31 patents in this list

 A structure for wind turbine blades and other aerodynamic structures like aircraft wings that reduces fatigue and damage due to cyclical loading.
 The structure involves encapsulating a volume inside the blade with a fluid under pressure different from the external air pressure.
 This internal pressure counteracts the blade's expansion and contraction during rotation, preventing cracking and delamination at the blade edges.
 The internal pressure can be controlled through valves to balance with the external pressure during operation.

-19. Incorporating Functionalized Graphene in Wind Turbine Components for Enhanced Performance and Durability
+19. Functionalized Graphene Integration in Wind Turbine Blade Structures, Tower Coatings, and Sensor Systems

 Ventus Engineering GmbH, 2020